-Prescription Advantage is the Massachusetts State Pharmaceutical Assistance Program (SPAP), which is overseen by the Commonwealth of Massachusetts Executive Office of Elder Affairs.
-It is one of the most comprehensive SPAPs in that the program provides financial assistance to both Medicare and non-Medicare qualified individuals.
+Prescription Advantage is Massachusetts’ State Pharmaceutical Assistance Program (SPAP), which is overseen by the Commonwealth of Massachusetts Executive Office of Elder Affairs.
+It is one of the most comprehensive SPAPs in that the program provides financial assistance to both qualified Medicare and non-Medicare individuals.

 Individuals who are eligible for Medicare must enroll or be enrolled in a Medicare Part D plan or a Medicare Advantage plan that has prescription coverage.
 When filling a prescription, Medicare is the first payer, and costs not covered by Medicare are then eligible to be paid for by the Prescription Advantage program.

-There is also an annual maximum out-of-pocket spending amount set for individuals enrolled in this program, regardless of whether they are Medicare eligible or not.
+There is an annual maximum out-of-pocket spending amount set for all individuals enrolled in this program, regardless of whether they are Medicare eligible or not.

 To be eligible for this program, the state of Massachusetts considers the following factors.
 Note that there are interdependencies between some of these requirements.

-Age – applicants must be 65 years of age or if they are under 65, they must be blind or disabled as certified by the state.
+- Age: Applicants must be 65 years of age, or if they are under 65, they must meet MassHealth’s CommonHealth disability requirements.

-The Prescription Advantage program does not have application or enrollment fees.
+The Prescription Advantage program does not have application or enrollment fee.

-To gather more information about this program or to receive an application, one can visit the Prescription Advantage website, go to their local Mass Area Agency on Aging, or call the toll free number at (800) 243-4636 and press option #3.
-Persons can also apply online here.
+To gather more information about this program or to receive an application, visit the Prescription Advantage website, go to your local Mass Area Agency on Aging, or call the toll free number at (800) 243-4636.
+An online application can also be found here.